 Arthur nods.
 ‘As I said, it was a long time ago.
 I had all my hair back then… and unfortunately, already my generous waist!’
 He chuckles and pats his stomach.

 ‘This is my mother, Tamra…’ Taïga looks at the stern, but somehow beautiful, woman sitting on a chair surrounded by her sons.
-‘Or rather step mother.
-I was born during the war, in France, and she brought me back with her when she left the old continent for good… probably saved my life, she did…’
+‘Or rather, my step mother.
+I was born during the war, in France, and she brought me back with her when she left the old continent for good… Probably saved my life, she did…’